 Most dog GPS devices have an additional monthly charge and you will have to pay a small monthly subscription fee, So this is something to consider before buying a GPS tracking device.

-The Garmin dog tracker has no monthly subscription fees, but the initial cost is more than most dog owners want to fork out; you would need to decide if these premium options are worth the money, perhaps if you go wild camping with your dog or hiking in the mountains?
+The Garmin and Petfon pet trackers have no monthly subscription fees, but the initial cost is more than most dog owners want to fork out; you would need to decide if these premium options are worth the money, perhaps if you have a search and rescue hound or go wild camping with your dog or hiking in the mountains?

 The Tile Dog Tracker

-Tile trackers are usually used to find things like car keys and items around the home; they work using Bluetooth but only have a maximum range of a few hundred feet at the most; they are handy should your pet escape the garden as they will ring to let you know, however as they don’t work via sim card they are not really suitable for the great outdoors or for working dogs that may travel further.
+Tile trackers are usually used to find things like car keys and items around the home; they work using Bluetooth but only have a maximum range of a few hundred feet at the most; they are handy should your pet escape the garden as they will ring to let you know, however as they don’t work via sim card they can’t compare with the best dog GPS tracker options for the great outdoors or for working dogs that may travel further.

 One really good feature about the Dog Tile is the network of users; this network can also track your tile so someone may find your pet and can then let you know their location.

 How far can you track using a tile?